Why Employee Engagement is Key to Company Success

 Employee engagement is quickly becoming one of the most important indicators in gauging work satisfaction.
 Employees today are looking for more than just a 9-to-5 job.
 They want to be involved in their work, enthusiastic about the organization they work for and committed to their fellow workers.

 HR leaders are focused on improving employee engagement at their organization and retention is one of the key reasons.
-Organizations with high engagement reduce turnover and hiring costs.
+Organizations with high engagement reduce both turnover and hiring costs and disengaged employees are a major factor contributing to high employee turnover.
 Engaging employees is critical for retaining valuable talent and is an important piece of the employee satisfaction puzzle; as disengaged employees are more likely to leave their jobs.
 According to Forbes, employees who are engaged in their work are more likely to be motivated and remain committed to their employer.
 This leads to achieving more business goals and helping to drive the organization forward.

 Employees who are engaged at work are more likely to be productive on a consistent basis – which leads to more revenue.
 Companies with a high level of engagement report 22% higher productivity according to Gallup data.
 Employers are quickly seeing this trend and investing more in employee engagement.
 The Workplace Research Foundation found that employees who are engaged are 38% more likely to have above average productivity.
 But is there a dollar amount that can be associated with an engaged employee?
 Actually, yes.
 Talent Culture found that increasing employee engagement investments by 10% can increase profits by $2,400 per employee per year.